The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 For non-JSON structures, the same principle applies: define the exact sections, lengths, and format before asking for content.

 "You are an expert X" is dead.
-Role-based system prompts are very much alive — but the key is specificity about what the role does, not what it knows.
+Role-based system prompts are very much alive — the key is specificity about what the role does, not what it knows.

 Weak: "You are an expert content strategist."